ConlabAI/notion2vector/README.md

 ### :warning: Caution :warning:

 This project is currently under development and not suitable for production use.
-Please note that the vector database resets after each restart.
+Please note that the vector database resets after each restart and embedings recreated.

 ## Features